 As a child (and even into adulthood), her aunts and uncles would regal her with tales of ghostly apparitions and crumbling castles.
 An uncle once scooted beneath the pool table with Hillary to draw a googly-eyed monster with the flame from his lighter.
 (Author intrusion: It’s still there and yes, I still crawl beneath to say hello.)
 Later, as a teenager, the stories became bolder and her grandmother finally shared her experiences working as a psychiatric nurse at Waverly Hills Sanitorium outside of Louisville, KY, back when it was known as Woodhaven Geriatric Center.

 Hillary wrote her first story at age 7, at her mother’s office, given the luxury of access to the office supply closet.
 It was called “Jamex and the Toy Teddy Bear,” and she still has it.
-(Author intrusion: It’s amusing, if anything.)
+(Author intrusion: Jamex has to do chores to earn enough money to buy a teddy bear.)
 She followed that with a continuous collection of hand-stapled pamphlets with such titles as “The Ghost Book” and “The Strike of Light,” and wrote her first childish attempt at a novel, “Rockport Cottage,” a tale of a haunted house and a long-dead witch, when she was eleven.

 With her love of books and stories, it’s no wonder she was drawn to the field of library sciences.
 Hillary has a BA in English Literature and a Masters in Library Sciences.
 She has worked in a variety of library settings, from state archives in Massachusetts to public libraries in Colorado.
 Her professional passions include leadership, library management, and youth services.